rhastie/ansible-ztp-example/README.md

-# Ansible to configure and update ZTP server
+# Ansible to configure and update a ZTP server for use with Mellanox Oynx network devices

 Sample project using Ansible to setup and manage a ZTP server for use with Mellanox Oynx-based network switches.